 Taking hostages with Waterfall

 January 2014.
 The project is at its early stage.
-Management and direction are fighting and screaming and blaming.
-The release date is rescheduled by the boss to the beginning of February 2014.
-“We simply cannot release it later than that!”—tells the boss to the manager and the manager to the developers.
+The boss is fighting and screaming and blaming.
+The release date is then rescheduled to the beginning of February 2014.
+“We simply cannot release it later than that!”—tells the boss to the manager, and the manager repeats it to the developers.

 March 2014.
-The project is scheduled to be delivered in two weeks.
-It has been more than one month that it is scheduled to be delivered “in two weeks”, and since we're 90% done (the precise metric based on the fact that we already shipped 0 features, have -1/5 on ABCDE-T test and are creating two bugs for every solved bug), there is no reason to be alarmed.
+The project is rescheduled to be delivered in two weeks.
+Actually, it it is scheduled to be delivered “in two weeks” for more than a month, and since we're 90% done—the precise metric based on the fact that we already shipped zero features, have -1/5 on ABCDE-T test and are creating two bugs for every solved bug—there is no reason to be alarmed.

 Month after month, the boss tells that the project should be delivered for a specific date, and he's confident that it will be.
 Month after month, the project is not delivered.
-Then the boss fixes another date, screams on the manager, and is again confident that this time, the delivery will be on time.
+Then the boss yells at the manager, sets another date, and becomes one more time confident that now, the delivery will be on time.
 That's smart.